theJaxon/unlocker/readme.txt

 Unlocker 2 is designed for Workstation 11/12/14, Player 7/12/14,
 and Fusion 7/8/10.

-If you are using an earlier product please continue using Unlocker 1 and use Unlocker 2.0 for ESXi 6.0
+If you are using an earlier product please continue using Unlocker 1.

 Version 2 has been tested against: